 The following GPUs would make for a good upgrade:

-If it were my system, I’d shoot for either an RX 580 4GB, RX 580 8GB, or GTX 1060 6GB.
+If it were my system, I’d shoot for either an RX 580, RX 590, or GTX 1660 Ti.
 These will be more than enough to handle any game on a 1080P monitor right now and in the coming years.
-All of these graphics cards will work with the existing power supply in this build, too, so you won’t have to upgrade your power supply before jumping up to an RX 580, 590, or 1660 Ti, though.
+You will need to upgrade your power supply before jumping up to an RX 580, 590, or 1660 Ti, though.

 2. The second upgrade I’d make would be to upgrade to a mid-range CPU (~$150-$300)

 The motherboard in this build will support newer Ryzen processors with a BIOS update.
 The following two options would be nice mid-range upgrades: